 The second issue is reporting.
 Advanced reporting needs to be developed to identify which virtual servers haven’t been protected in a given period of time or aren’t protected at all.
 In addition, effective reporting could provide information about resources consumed during the backup process so better load balancing could be arranged.

 The state of virtual server backup is improving rapidly and there are many options available from a variety of vendors.
 The functionality gaps among those vendors are closing rapidly as well.
 Many of the features described here have become standard fare in most VM backup apps, but your environment -- the way it’s currently configured and its anticipated growth -- will determine which ones are required and which would be nice to have.

-BIO: George Crump is president of Storage Switzerland, an IT analyst firm focused on storage and virtualization.
+George Crump is president of Storage Switzerland, an IT analyst firm focused on storage and virtualization.